-5 Written Questions
+5 Written questions

 - Transversus abdominis

-- a What muscle has the floor of the intertubercular sulcus of the humerus as its insertion?
+- a What muscle has the Xiphoid process and costal cartilages of ribs 5-7 as its insertion?

 - c What muscle has the Linea alba and the pubic crest as its insertion?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - What muscles have lateral rotation of the humerus; helps hold head of humerus in glenoid cavity; and stabilizes the shoulder?